 The Center for Medical Genetics is a leader in research to discover disease related gene mutations and life-sustaining research to keep you SAFE.
 You may be eligible to take part in ongoing studies as a research subject.
-Click on the links at the right for more information.
+Our studies include:

 Bringing Genetics to the Practice of Medicine